em1e/ft_irc/tests2.md

 - mode:
   - ~~changing doesn't work, needs to toggle on or off _isChannelPassword~~
-  - ~~changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions~~
-  - client sends: MODE nickname +i automatically on join, handle that and don't give a channel error
+  - ~~changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions~~ ~~- client sends: MODE nickname +i automatically on join, handle that and don't give a channel error~~

   - NEG num or 0. wont do anything. // not sure